 Many people think braces and other orthodontic appliances are meant only for children and teenagers.
-In reality, however, more adults than ever are choosing to improve their smile through realignment.
-And although orthodontics is similar for adults and children alike, braces have improved for everyone.
-There are numerous options that are less noticeable and easier to maintain.
+The truth is more adults than ever are choosing to improve their smile through realignment.
+And although orthodontics is similar for adults as for children, they've gotten better for everyone.
+There are numerous options for braces that are less noticeable and easier to maintain.

 The types of permanent orthodontics available for adults are similar to those for children.
-Due to advances in orthodontics treatment, braces have become more comfortable and far less noticeable than in past years.
+And due to advances in orthodontics treatment, braces have become more comfortable and far less noticeable than in years past.
 Braces consist of brackets that are applied to your teeth, and come in either metal or ceramic.
-Ceramic braces are coloured similarly to the teeth, which makes them less visible.
-There is also a type of lingual braces applied to the back of the teeth, which keeps them out of sight.
+Ceramic braces are colored similarly to the teeth, which makes them less visible.
+There is also a type of lingual braces applied to the back of the teeth, which makes them invisible to see.

-Another type of orthodontic tool is known as an aligner – a clear plastic appliance you can remove as needed.
-These devices are only available for adults and adolescents; they are not meant for children.
-Aligners are advantageous for adults as they are generally less visible and teeth are easier to clean and maintain – a unique benefit for those with busy work and family schedules.
+Another type of orthodontic tool is known as an aligner, a clear plastic appliance you can remove as needed.
+These devices are only available for adults and adolescents; they're not meant for children.
+Aligners are advantageous for adults because they're generally less visible and teeth are easier to clean and maintain – a unique benefit for those with busy work and family schedules.

 Although there are health benefits to correcting teeth, oral care is more difficult with braces.
-Food can get stuck in your brackets, putting you at risk of cavities and gum problems.
-Therefore, proper oral hygiene is important: brushing after meals with a fluoride toothpaste helps to maintain a clean feeling in the mouth, while helping to fight germs.
+Food can get stuck in your brackets, putting you at risk for tooth decay and gum disease.
+Therefore, proper oral hygiene is important: Brushing after meals with a fluoride toothpaste like Colgate Total® Advanced Deep Clean helps to maintain a clean feeling in the mouth, while fighting germs for up to 12 hours.